cairo-book/cairo-book/src/ch06-01-packages-and-crates.md

 # foo = { path = "vendor/foo" }
 ```

 As you develop your package, you may want to organize your code into multiple Cairo source files.
 You can do this by creating additional `.cairo` files within the `src` directory or its subdirectories.
-It will be time to read [Defining Modules to Control Scope](./ch06-02-defining-modules-to-control-scope.md).